 Equipped with the study's findings, the City in working diligently to create and implement solutions seeking to rectify these conditions to improve its affordable housing availability by leveraging all resources and mechanisms available, including CDBG, ARPA, HOME, HOME-ARP grant mechanisms, among other funding avenues.
+In 2023, the City applied for PRO Housing grant funding from HUD and is awaiting award information at time of this plan.
+Should the City be granted PRO Housing funding in 2024, it would be able to strengthen and build out policy and planning to support the development of affordable housing and address the constraints identified above.

-In Program Year 2023, the City Lancaster will support and fund several activities aimed at reducing or eliminating barriers to fair housing for persons and households seeking to reside in the City, especially those of low- and moderate-income, which will be explored in greater depth below.
+In Program Year 2024, the City Lancaster will support and fund several activities aimed at reducing or eliminating barriers to fair housing for persons and households seeking to reside in the City, especially those of low- and moderate-income, which will be explored in greater depth below.